kangwooho0126-prog/Port-Container-Evacuation-Transport-Simulation-AnyLogic-/README.md

 ##  Simulation Logic

-The system simulates the full operational workflow:
+The system simulates the full workflow:

 1. Container generation / unloading
 2. Storage allocation in yard